Donations stay local to fund critical treatments, healthcare services, pediatric medical equipment and charitable care.

 Play-to-Win is one of the most fun aspects of our weekend.
 Due to the generosity of our game sponsors (please support them as a thank you for their generosity), we have a library of some of the best hobby board games for our guests to play and enjoy throughout the game marathon.

 Each time a guest plays (or teaches) a game, they earn a ticket to a lucky draw drawing for that game at the end of the event (maximum of one ticket per game play).
 There will also be opportunities for more tickets for any game by making additional donations to Riley that weekend.
-During the last hour (or so) of the event, we give all of these games away to the guests that played and enjoyed them!
+During the last couple hours (or so... it takes a LONG time) of the event, we give all of these games away to the guests that played and enjoyed them!
 You do not need to be present to win.

 Over the past seven years, we have given away over 600 games that our guests learned to play and came to love over the course of the game marathon!
 We actually didn't have a Play-to-Win program our first year... we like to think of it as our building year.